Inflammation of the angles of the mouth, characterised by fissures, scaling, erythema, and crusting.

 WCG declares that she has no competing interests.

-Dr Wanda C. Gonsalves would like to gratefully acknowledge Dr Alison Bruce and Dr Kelly R. Tierney, previous contributors to this monograph.
+Dr Wanda C. Gonsalves would like to gratefully acknowledge Dr Alison Bruce and Dr Kelly R. Tierney, previous contributors to this topic.
 AB and KRT declare that they have no competing interests.

 Department of Dermatology